SteveJustin1963/number-theory/README.md

 theoretic functions and the inversion formula in arithmetic.

-/////////

-Here are 10 more interesting findings in number theory:
+ more interesting findings in number theory:

 1. **Pell's Equation**
    The Diophantine equation \( x^2 - Dy^2 = 1 \) has infinitely many integer solutions for any non-square \( D \).
 These solutions are related to